Litenoo/ML_Robot_Simulation/README.md

 A virtual simulation with a moving robot, that will be controlled by ML model.
 By fitting the virtual model in game, I want to use gained experience later in real life project of robot made with Raspberry Pi

-Here is the minimal requirements for 1.0 version of the simulation The simulation 1.0:
+# Here are the minimal requirements for 1.0 version of the simulation
+The simulation 1.0:

 ### 1. There is a map, that is modificable.